wanniethecharacter/Oggify/README.md

 A common usage follows:

 You have your audio files stored in a meticulously organized directory, `~/music/flacs`.
-You want to convert these to MP3 so they will work on the music player you got for Christmas.
+You want to convert these to MP3 so they will work on all MP3 players.
 So you run:

     oggify -o mp3 ~/music/flacs ~/music/mp3s